 Consumers knew about it

-Consumers have been complaining about the problem for years, usually meeting with denials and shrugs from dealers.
+Consumers have been grumbling about the problem for years, usually meeting with denials and shrugs from dealers.

 "My 2005 Chevy Cobalt just shut off while I was driving it down the highway," Anthony of Pueblo West, Colo., told ConsumerAffairs.
 "I have called Chevy's customer service center abot 5 times and they will not tell me how I can take my complaint higher up the GM chain.
 Even if I get the Cobalt to start back up again at the local Chevy dealer I'm not guaranteed that the engine won't just shut off on me again."